R&D projects

 Some R&D projects can be very market-oriented, others less.

-From SENSORICA's experience
+From Sensorica's experience

 R&D is an activity that incorporates Design and Engineering.
 It is part of product development.
 Its tangible outputs (captured by the value accounting system) are designs, methods and processes, and prototypes that eventually mature into products.
 Its intangible outputs may be more increases social cohesion, increased understanding, expertise, know how, reputation,...

-Tibi proposed to restrict output (in VAS) of R&D to a document, not to a physical thing.
-Antonio seems to agree with this idea.
+Tibi proposed to restrict output (in NRP-CAS) of R&D to a document, not to a physical thing.
+Antonio seemed to agree with this idea.
 Even though physical prototypes may be produced, the real goal of the R&D activity is to figure out a reproducible process, a method to make something that works (a prototype, a product).
 Thus, the output of R&D should be a detailed description of the process/method, not the thing itself.
 But R&D is more than just Design.
 It is about a tested design.
 Therefore, R&D includes Design and Prototyping.
 Prototyping presupposes not just the making of the designed thing, but also its testing in normal use conditions, and even beyond the normal conditions.
 We often call this proof-of-concept.

 NOTE: The physical prototype can be destroyed after its testing.
 The R&D document should be good enough to allow someone to build another functional prototype while avoiding all the pitfalls encountered during the development phase.